ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 if 40 days or less <br/>
 display the following message <br/>
-Warning: there are no Dates left <br/>
+Warning: there are no Date left <br/>

 ### Reduction of Shields